ejmejm/ludus/README.md

 # Ludus

-Ludus is a reinforcement learning library for expediating development of RL applications and research.
-Ludus is still in an alpha development stage, so new algorithms and models are continuously being added with the growth of the framework.
-You can find many state-of-the-art algorithms implemented and ready to use.
-Additionly, the platform has ready to go integration with popular training environments like OpenAI's [gym](https://gym.openai.com/).
-The high level API of Ludus combined with easily accesible and well documented, open source code allows for both efficiency and control.
+Ludus is a set of baseline algorithm implementations and utilities for reinforcement learning.
+Several ready-to-go examples are included, demonstrating use with environments from OpenAI's [gym](https://gym.openai.com/).

 ## Getting Started